 Advocacy means supporting and promoting a cause you believe in.

-At Habitat for Humanity, we advocate to change policies and systems so that we can eliminate barriers to adequate, affordable housing.
-Our vision is a world where everyone has a decent place to live.
+At Habitat for Humanity, we advocate to change policies and systems in the United States and internationally to eliminate barriers to adequate and affordable housing.

 Home Equals